gram-data/gram-js/readme.md

 # gram-js

-A lightweight graph model in javascript.
+A data graph model and exchange format.

 ---